Building Code compliance

 The restraint of building elements not covered by NZS 4219:2009 should be designed in accordance with two standards taken together.
 The first is NZS 1170.5:2004 Structural design actions – Part 5: Earthquake actions – New Zealand, and the second is either:

-- the appropriate materials standard (such as NZS 3404:1997 Steel structures standard) or
+- the appropriate materials standard (such as SNZ TS 3404:2018 Durability requirements for steel structures and components) or

-- the specific system standard (such as AS/NZS 2785:2000 Suspended ceilings – Design and installation for suspended ceilings).
+- the specific system standard (such as AS/NZS 2785:2020 Suspended ceilings – Design and installation).

 In this section: